-Preventing diversion whilst ensuring that prescription drugs are available to those who need them and availability could be established and implemented at different levels.
+The prevention of the non-medical use of prescription drugs needs to meet the constraint that the drugs are available to those who need them.
+Policies that meet the twin constraints of prevention and availability could be established and implemented at different levels.
 A number of options exist.
-A comprehensive policy would choose the most appropriate options for each country, taking into account the particular needs of the country in terms of both medications and its human, structural, and financial resources.
+A comprehensive policy would choose the most appropriate options for each country, taking into account the particular needs of the country in terms of both medications and its human, structural and financial resources.
 At a general level, any policy that is formulated should address the issue of the financial incentives given by pharmaceutical companies for practitioners to prescribe, rather than try to use other approaches.